German Army (Deutsches Heer)

 The German Army used 408 of these 8-wheeled amphibious vehicles in their reconnaissance battalions.
-With 8-wheel drive and all wheel steering, being equipped with thermal sites, a 20mm cannon and long range radios, it was ideal for the job it was tasked for.
-It had two driving positions for rapid reverse.
+With 8-wheel drive and all wheel steering, being equipped with thermal sites, a 20mm cannon and long-range radios, it was ideal for the job it was tasked for.
+It had two driving positions, one at each end of the vehicle for rapid reverse.

 Three types of tank destroyers were used by the German Army.
 The idea was that these had the firepower of a tank but neither the maneuverability nor the protection.
-By 1994 they didn’t have the firepower either.
+By 1994 the firepower was also less impressive.

 162x Jaguar 2, a Kanonenjagdpanzer with the gun replaced by a TOW2 ATGM